 Three Instructional Stages for Teaching Successfully

+- The first stage is Direct Instruction.
 During this stage, you directly instruct by actively demonstrating how to write a sentence.
 To get all eyes on you as you demonstrate, say, “My Turn!
 Watch me write the sentence.”
 Explain the important concepts as you write such as capitalization, spacing, and punctuation.
 Then say, “Your Turn,” indicating it’s their turn to imitate you in their workbook, worksheet, or lined paper.
 This step assures students are watching and learning how to write correctly, which is a foundation piece for good habits.

+- The next stage is Guided Practice.
 This requires that teachers guide students to their workbook or worksheet where they copy sentences from a model.
 While students write, teachers should walk around and closely monitor and guide their students.
 Resist the temptation to let workbook and worksheet practice be independent work as they can copy incorrectly and reinforce bad habits.
 Students need direct instruction prior to and continued guidance during this stage so they practice correctly.

+- The final stage is Independent Practice.
 This happens when children write sentences on their own without a visual model, and it is an important part of your lesson to help students develop independence with writing sentences.
 Provide lined paper or journals for this stage.

-Sentence Writing Activities That Make Sentences Fun!
+Make Teaching Sentences Fun!

 Research tells us that multisensory teaching is the best way to teach children so that we appeal to each child’s learning style.
 It’s also part of active teaching!
 Add one or more of these multisensory ideas to your sentence structure lessons to get children excited and engaged in the lesson!